RetroDevDaemon/pc88-c/README.md

 Manual part 2, basic drawing: https://barelyconsciousgames.blogspot.com/2021/02/pc88-c-frame-for-nec-pc-8801-part-2.html <br>

 ## Important: requires SDCC to be on the path<br>
-Unfortunately the build script atm is Windows only, but it shouldn't be too hard to adapt makepc88.bat for your own purposes.<br>
 If you have SDCC 4.1.0 and Python3, you should be able to build without issue.<br>
 (I use the latest build of SDCC to ensure I have the fewest issues.)<br>
 Recommended emulators:<br>